erikedin/Nona.jl/ISSUES.md

 - Code comments
 - Replace "ny Hamming" with a switch command
 - Hamming can keep track of the best words currently known
-- Replace `isindictionary` with just `in`
-- Replace one NiancatGame constructor with a call to the other

 # Fixed
 - FileDictionary should take an AbstractString